InsightSoftwareConsortium/ITK/Documentation/CodeOfConduct/Reporting.md

   * Any extra context for the incident.
   * If this incident might be ongoing.
-  * Any other relevant information (including other reports in case generated by third parties if applicable)
+  * Any other relevant information (including other reports in case generated by third parties if applicable).
   * Actions taken.

 The ISC Committee will then decide, according to the